learn-co-curriculum/phase-1-using-array-reduce/README.md

 ## Learning Goals

-* Define how the `reduce()` method works
+* Learn how the `reduce()` method works
-* Demonstrate `reduce()`
+* Demonstrate using `reduce()` with a primitive return value
-* Use `reduce()` to create a single aggregate of all items in a list
+* Demonstrate using `reduce()` with an object as the return value

 ## Introduction

 In the world of programming, we often work with lists.
-Sometimes we want to transform elements in that list to another value — but other times, we want to **aggregate** a result.
-In other words, we want to _reduce_ a list to a single value — it could be, for example, a string, a number, a boolean.
-For example, our friend has a driver's license and a vehicle, but is very bad at keeping an eye on the parking meter.
-They've got dozens of parking tickets with fees.
+Sometimes we want to find or transform elements in a list, but other times we might want to create a single summary value.
+In this lesson, we'll learn how to use the `reduce()` iterator method to **aggregate** a result, i.e., to _reduce_ a list to a single value.
+That value can be a string, a number, a boolean, etc.

-Wouldn't it be great if we could _reduce_ all of those parking fees to a _single_ total value?
+To better understand how `reduce()` works, we'll start by building our own version.

-## Define How the `reduce()` Method Works
+## Learn How the `reduce()` Method Works

-To illustrate how `reduce()` works, we'll make up some store data, we're interested in getting a total price of all products in our basket.
-The store data looks like this:
+Let's say we have a bunch of grocery items in our basket and we want to calculate the total price.
+Our basket data might look like this:

 ```js
 const products = [